g11baldwin/nodejs-prelaunchr/README.md

 ------------------------------------------------------------------------
 #### Configuration
 **Sails**
 You will need to install the sails package.
-[Visit their getting started page at](http://sailsjs.org/get-started).
+[Visit their getting started page.](http://sailsjs.org/get-started).

 **Port mapping**
 The app is a typical Sails app in that it listens on port 1337.
 The app can be configured to use port 80 or port